Learning Git

 CentOS: yum install git

-Other distros: https://git-scm.com/download/linux
+Other references: https://git-scm.com/download/linux

 • Installing Git on Mac OS X